swimmio/property-listing-sandbox/.swm/live-snippets.6ukvv.sw.md

 ## Live Snippets and the IDE

-The illustration below shows how you can find snippets in your **Swimm IDE extension**
+The illustration below shows how you can find snippets in your **Swimm IDE extensio**

 <br/>